port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 For merging YAML properties, the merging behavior will be the same, but if you specify `type: "string` and `format: "yaml"`, the result will be a YAML object.
 :::

-## Calculation property Edge cases
+## Calculation Property edge cases

-In some occasions, if the key contains special characters or starts with a digit, you need to surround it with double quotes like this: .`"foo$"`
+Sometimes, if the key contains special characters or starts with a digit, you need to surround it with double quotes like this: .`"foo$"`.
-For example, if you want to use your `on-call` property in a Calculation property (note the single quotes (`'`) around `on-call`):
+For example, if you want to use your `on-call` property in a Calculation Property (note the single quotes (`'`) around `on-call`):

 ```json showLineNumbers